modern-influence-of-ancient-warriors

 Self-Sacrifice and Service

-The warrior code historically glorified dying for one's cause.
-While modern military values life highly, the ethos of self-sacrifice remains.
+The warrior code historically glorified dying for one’s cause.
+While modern military values life highly, the ethos of self-sacrifice remains central.
 Special forces operators accept that they may be called to give their lives for the mission or their teammates.
-This is encapsulated in the Delta Force motto: "Without Remorse."
+This is encapsulated in the Delta Force motto “Without Remorse” and the SEAL Ethos statement “I will never quit.
+I persevere and thrive on adversity.”
 The willingness to put oneself at risk for the greater good is a direct inheritance from the codes of Sparta, Bushido, and Chivalry.
+This principle also extends to service after active duty; many former operators devote themselves to veteran support organizations, applying the same selflessness that defined their military careers.

 Influence on Modern Special Forces and Elite Units